sparkandflash/template-nft-marketplace/README.md

 ## Full stack NFT marketplace built with Goerli, Solidity,  infura IPFS, & Next.js

 # [IPFS function is unavilable]
-- the infura gateways i used were free ones, now they are no longer free :/ I'm in process of setting up an alternative.
+- the infura IPFS pinning links i used were free ones, now they are no longer free :/ I'm in process of setting up an alternative.
 - https://g-nft-mrkt.sparkandflash.art/ - Running example